The Gods in Twilight

 Unleashing in 2018

-My novella ‘The Last Citadel of the Innocent’ has just been published as part of the second Endless Worlds compilation – one of eight stories by established and new fantasy authors.
+My novella ‘The Last Citadel of the Innocent’ is part of the second Endless Worlds compilation – one of eight stories by established and new fantasy authors.
 It’s a book of dark faerie: not for the faint-hearted.
 Click to buy.

 My social history of war, The New Zealand Experience at Gallipoli and the Western Front, is published by Oratia.
-Check it out at all good New Zealand bookshops or buy online from Oratia.
+Available in all good New Zealand bookshops or buy online from Oratia.
 “This is a fine introduction to a war that still shapes our world” – Gavin McLean, Otago Daily Times.

 Click to buy: